sine2pi/Betweenness-Module/README.md

 ### RoPE implementation with betweenness-based positional adjustments.
+#### Idea was inspired by the concepts of betweenness, realtive locations, hilbert spaces, and the letter O.

 #### Proof of concept + tests and working embeddings

   This approach measures the 'betweenness' of each token in continuous semantic space using geometric path comparisons to define betweennes